 New Orleans provides an environment that will be enjoyable to all demographics on this holiday.
 Similarly to Vegas, New Orleans pretty much invented partying.
 Fireworks are shot up over the Mississippi River aboard "dueling barges" beginning at around 9 pm.
 The American Pyrotechnics Association rated New Orleans as one of the "Top Five Must-See Firework Displays in the U.S." Watch the sky illuminate with color for 15 to 20 minutes and after head down to the French Quarter to celebrate for the rest of the night.

 5. Bend, Oregon

-Bend was ranked first for town pride by Travel and Leisure, and they sure know how to throw a good, old-fashioned American celebration.
-Most of the day's festivities occur in Drake Park and began at eight in the morning.
-Activities include classics like pie-eating contests, watermelon-eating contests, three-legged races, and bean bag tosses.
+Bend was ranked first for town pride by Travel + Leisure, and they sure know how to throw a good, old-fashioned American celebration.
+Most of the day's festivities occur in Drake Park and began at 11 a.m.
+Activities include classics like pie-eating contests, watermelon-eating contests, three-legged races, and water balloon tosses.
 Bend hosts a truly traditional, American-style party that is unlike any other spot in the country.